wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 ============
 A thorough suite of Behave tests are included with the Hyperledger Fabric code base.
 These Behavior-driven development test cases are written in a natural language and backed up by python scripts.
 The behave tests take advantage of the Docker Compose tool to setup multi-peer Hyperledger Fabric Docker containers and run scenarios that exercise security, consensus, and chaincode execution, to name a few.

-1. Install pre-reqs for Behave:
+1. Install prerequisites for Behave:

     ```
     cd $HOME